For best results, view in Landscape mode.

 It's active compounds can significantly reduce

 blood pressure comparable to prescriptions.

-in plants that protect cells from damage that
+that protect cells from damage that lead to cancer.

 Garlic can help your iron metabolism.